Undergraduate Program Coordinator: Professor Hedley Freake

 Laboratory/discussion of quantity food preparation, recipe modification, cost analysis, recipe nutrient analysis and application of food sanitation.

 (Also offered as DIET 3272.)
 Two credits.
 Two class periods.
 Prerequisite: NUSC 2200; open only to juniors or higher Dietetics and Nutritional Science majors.
 Recommended preparation: NUSC 3233, 3234.
 Not open to students who have passed NUSC 3270.

 Quantity food procurement, preparation and distribution; recipe standardization and menu development; sanitation and safety; portion and quality control; systems approach and delivery systems.

 Variable credits (1-3).
 Hours by arrangement.
 Prerequisite: NUSC 1165 and 2200; open to juniors or higher; open to Nutritional Science majors with consent.
-May be repeated for credit up to a total of 6 credits.
-Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory)
+May be repeated for credit up to a total of six credits.
+Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory).

 Variable credits.
 Hours by arrangement.
 Prerequisite: Open only with consent of department; open to sophomores or higher.
 May be repeated for credit up to a total of 15 credits.

 Variable topics.
 Coursework undertaken within approved study abroad programs.